High-Risk Business Loans: The Essential Guide

 Lenders also determine credit approval and rates using the “five Cs” of credit.
 Several of these are related to the above factors as well.

 • Character.
 Lenders determine an applicant’s character by looking at their credit history and track record of paying off debts.
-Again, the lower a credit score, the riskier.
+Again, the lower a credit score, the higher the risk.

 • Capacity.
 Lenders determine a business’s capacity to repay a loan by analyzing its debt-to-income ratio (DTI).
 A good DTI is 35% or lower, and a DTI of 43% or higher is considered high-risk.